From ‘Pronounce Singapura correctly’, 18 Dec 2012, ST Forum

 It is important that they say it right by virtue of their positions in society.
 How they say it may be taken as the right and official way of pronouncing Singapore.

-I think the writer means Sing-GAH-Pore as the mispronunciation instead of the ambiguous Sing-GUH-pore.
-In fact, according to goodenglish.org.sg and contrary to what he claims, Singapore SHOULD be pronounced ‘sing-GUH-pawr’.
+According to goodenglish.org.sg and contrary to what the writer claims, Singapore SHOULD be pronounced ‘sing-GUH-pawr’, with the hard G, while others use ‘GAH-pore’ instead.
 Amazingly, this petty confusion over whether it’s ‘ga’ as in ‘manga’ or ‘galore’ goes all the way back to the 1930’s, when some called the country ‘Singgah-pura’, which means ‘Port of Call’ instead of ‘Singa-pore’ (Lion City).
 The ‘correct’ way of pronouncing Singapore/Singapura wasn’t initially the ‘British’ way either.
 In the early 20th century, British seamen reportedly referred to the island as, incredibly, SINKAPORE, which many of us still use affectionately, cynically or in sing-song jest.
 Just ask any uncle or auntie on the street.
 I would love to hear a demonstration by Mr Yazid himself.

 Let’s see how SinGAHpore is bandied about in Parliament by our very own MPs, courtesy of Lim Swee Say and Low Thia Khiang: